5 min read · Cost

 | Significant repair with sheathing damage | $4,500–$12,000+ |

-Sierra Siding's typical dry rot repair scope band in the Sacramento area as of 2026.
+Typical dry rot repair planning range for the Sacramento area — a general California market range, not a Sierra Siding quote.
 Final number is set on-site once the extent is mapped.
 Multi-elevation rot on aged 1990s tract is usually a re-side conversation.

 Key takeaways